 1. Tiny Home

-Tiny homes are becoming more and more popular.
+Tiny homes are becoming more and more popular minimalist housing options.
 From Florida to Washington State, these extra-small living spaces are proliferating.
 While some cities and states have tried to outlaw them, there are communities throughout the country that welcome them with open arms.

 Houseboats are slowly making a splash in the tiny-living community.
 Many boast around the same square footage as tiny homes (350 to 450 square feet, on average).
-However, the real treat that houseboats provide is the chance to live on the water — and possibly to travel across to the Caribbean, if you wanted to.
+However, the real treat that houseboats provide as an alternative living option is the chance to live on the water — and possibly to travel across to the Caribbean, if you wanted to.

 There are a few cons to living this way.
 For one, maintenance and repairs can get expensive, especially if you aren’t the handy type.
 Also, houseboats can incur fees, like a “full-time living” fee that some marinas charge.
-However, if you live in an area like San Francisco or Miami, these costs are often minimal compared to renting or buying a home.
-Houseboats are the most expensive tiny-living option discussed here, running from $30,000 to $75,000 or more.
-Again, that’s still a much better price than a traditional waterfront home.
+However, if you live in an area like San Francisco or Miami, these costs are often minimal compared to renting an apartment or buying a home.
+Houseboats are the most expensive of the alternative housing solutions discussed here.
+They typically cost at least $30,000 — sometimes more.
+But again, that’s still a much better price than a traditional waterfront home.

-While RVs have long been a popular option for long-term travel, they’re also being turned into full-time living spaces these days.
-RV living can be one of the better tiny-living options if you love traveling and don’t have a lot of money to invest in a living space.
+While RVs have long been popular alternative housing solutions for long-term travel, they’re also being turned into full-time living spaces these days.
+RV living can be one of the better minimalist housing options if you love traveling and don’t have a lot of money to invest in a living space.

 From travel trailers to class-A RVs, there’s a floor plan and option for any minimalist looking to hit the road.